PLEASE NOTE; TRAINING COSTS DISPLAYED ARE CURRENT FROM JUNE 2018;

 For detailed Learning Outcomes contact the AIM Project on

-AIM RESTORATIVE JUSTICE APPROACHES AND ADOLESCENT HARMFUL SEXUAL BEHAVIOUR; A SKILLS BASED COURSE OVER 3 DAYS
+AIM RESTORATIVE JUSTICE APPROACHES AND ADOLESCENT HARMFUL SEXUAL BEHAVIOUR; 2 DAYS

 - To enable participants to have a clear understanding of restorative approaches and their use in sensitive and complex cases which involve sexually harmful behavior.